Locked15/UksivtSchedule_AdminTools-Rebooted/README.md

 ## Dev

 Currently, idea is:
-   1. Create possibility to write united or standalone basic schedules from assets to last result.
+   1. Create possibility to write united or standalone basic schedules from assets to last result — +.
-   2. After this create function to write united file to one (like on ScheduleAPI);
+   2. After this create function to write united file to one (like on ScheduleAPI) — +;
    3. Make possible to merge all available schedules to changes (written into another file);
    4. Create function, controllers and descriptions for writing file with final schedules;
    5. Begin to import it to the DB.
 Somehow (I don't know now);
    6. Create functionality to generate new changes file by template (to avoid document issues and anomalies);
    7. Integrate this to current existing ecosystem (solution).

-Current step: 1.
+Current step: 3.